pe1obw/baseband_config/README.md

 More information about the baseband can be found on <https://fm-atv.nl>.

 This tool controls the baseband from a PC using a USB<->I2C interface.
-Currently, interface with the following chips are supported:

 ## Supported interfaces